Simultaneous State Estimation and Online Model Learning in a Soft Robotic System: Abstract

 \section{Abstract}

 Operating complex real-world systems, such as soft robots, can benefit from precise predictive control schemes that require accurate state and model knowledge.
 This knowledge is typically not available in practical settings and must be inferred from noisy measurements.
 In particular, it is challenging to simultaneously estimate unknown states and learn a model online from sequentially arriving measurements.
 In this paper, we show how a recently proposed gray-box system identification tool enables the estimation of a soft robot's current pose while at the same time learning a bending stiffness model.
-For estimation and learning, we rely solely on a nominal constant-curvature robot model and measurements of the robot's base reactions (e.g., base forces).
-The estimation scheme---relying on a marginalized particle filter---allows us to conveniently interface nominal constant-curvature equations with a Gaussian Process (GP) bending stiffness model to be learned.
+For estimation and learning, we only need a \emph{nominal} constant-curvature robot model and measurements of the robot's base reactions (\eg base forces).
+The estimation scheme---relying on a marginalized particle filter---allows us to conveniently interface nominal constant-curvature equations with a \ac{gp} bending stiffness model to be learned.
 This, in contrast to estimation via a random walk over stiffness values, enables prediction of bending stiffness and improves overall model quality.
-We demonstrate, using real-world soft-robot data, that the method learns a bending stiffness model online while accurately estimating the robot's pose.
-Notably, reduced multi-step forward-prediction errors indicate that the learned bending-stiffness GP improves overall model quality.
+We demonstrate, using a real-world soft robot, that the method learns a bending-stiffness model online while accurately estimating the robot's pose.
+Notably, reduced error in multi-step forward predictions indicates that the learned bending-stiffness \ac{gp} improves overall model quality.